AutomationPanda/playwright-python-tutorial/tutorial/5-playwright-tricks.md

 # Nifty Playwright tricks

 Now that we have a complete test case, we can use it to explore some of Playwright's nifty features.
-Part 5 of this workshop will explore various things like testing different browsers, capturing images, and running tests in parallel.
+Part 5 of this tutorial will explore various things like testing different browsers, capturing images, and running tests in parallel.
-Check the [Pytest plugin](https://playwright.dev/python/docs/test-runners) page in the Playwright docs to learn even more advanced tricks after this workshop.
+Check the [Pytest plugin](https://playwright.dev/python/docs/test-runners) page in the Playwright docs to learn even more advanced tricks after this tutorial.

 ## Testing different browsers